redmyt/social-network-app/README.md

 App description...

-## Technologies which have been used:
+## Technologies which have been usedd:
 * Django (1.11.5)
 * Bootstrap (3.3.7)
 * JQuery (3.2.1)